Tab panels

 When the focus is on a tab, this key moves the keyboard focus to the next tab in the tabbed interface component and selects this tab.
 If the keyboard focus is on the last tab in the group, this key will move keyboard focus to the first tab in the group and selects it.

-If the tabs are oriented vertically, the Down arrow should also have this behavior.
+If the tabs are oriented vertically, the Down arrow must also have this behavior.

 Note

-Panels not displayed should be hidden with display: none
+Panels not displayed must be hidden with display: none; or visibility: hidden;.